Lan-lab/offtracker/README.md

 **!!
 Do not use any of these two .fa files !!**

-We provide a hg38.fa file including only common chromosomes (chr1-22, X, Y, M): https://figshare.com/ndownloader/files/58943119
+We provide a soft-masked hg38.fa file including only common chromosomes (chr1-22, X, Y, M), modified from UCSC hg38: https://figshare.com/ndownloader/files/58943119